tkhq/sdk/packages/wallet-stamper/README.md

 const userId = "f4a5e6b4-3b9c-4f69-b7f6-9c2f456a4d23";

 // We set the curve type to 'API_KEY_CURVE_ED25519' for solana wallets
-// If using an EVM wallet, set the curve type to 'API_KEY_CURVE_SECP256K1' const curveType = "API_KEY_CURVE_ED25519";
+// If using an Ethereum wallet, set the curve type to 'API_KEY_CURVE_SECP256K1' const curveType = "API_KEY_CURVE_ED25519";

 const result = activityPoller({